Lunarbits222/Lunarbits222/README.md

 https://lunarbits222.com/

-Lunarbits was pre mined on the Luninex platform, a third party widely used abd trusted in the bitcoin ordinals and bitcoin runes community.
+Lunarbits was pre mined on the Luninex platform, a third party widely used and trusted in the bitcoin ordinals and bitcoin runes community.

 ## The Bitcoin Runes Protocol

-Introduction to Runes
+Introduction to Runes:

 Runes is a fungible token protocol for the Bitcoin network that aims to be simple and UTXO-based.
 Rune balances are held by UTXOs, and transactions are identified using specific script conditions.
 Luminex is launching a set of Rune tools, allowing anyone to effortlessly etch, mint and transfer Runes.

-Runes are set to be officially released on Bitcoin mainnet at block 840,000, around the 20th April 2024.
+Runes were officially released on Bitcoin mainnet at block 840,000,in April 2024.

-Before then, you can test Luminex Runes tools on the Bitcoin testnet at: LINK TO BE RELEASED

-Which Runes Tools can you find at Luminex ?
+You can discover Lunarbits mint verufication and see bachend functions on Luminex like:
 1. Deploy (Etch) new Runes
-In just a few clicks, you can deploy a new Rune token.
-Easily set up an open mint, premine, or close mint your Rune with the ideal configurations.
+In just a few clicks, an administrator can see how Lumarbits deloyedbits token and view the options that were selected betweenan open mint, premine, or close mint.Lunarbits is a closed pee mi

-2. Mint
-You can navigate through all the available Runes to mint, sort them by the most popular ones, and easily mint them.

-3. Transfer, Balance and History
-After minting, you can easily manage your runes, transfer them to other addresses, check your balances, or view your transaction history.

-4. Degen REDACTED Feature (To Be Announced 👀)
-REDACTED - Degen feature to be available 3 days before Runes Launch.

-5. Alpha and Pro Users
-Get access to our Alpha tools to find the most popular Runes to mint and become a Pro User to be on the edge of Pro Runes minting.
+2. Lunarbits initial closed mint. upon the final closed mint on August 8th, 2024 lunarbits adnistratratirs transferred all 222 million tokens to the initial treasury wallet

-6. Explorer
+3. Luminex Explorer
-Get an overview of your favorite Runes and Ordinals addresses.
+Allows the public to see overview of your favorite Runes and Ordinals addresses.
 With summaries on holdings, estimated net worth, and balances.

-7. Reward Points: Souls
-Mint Runes, earn Souls.
-The more you use Luminex, the more you'll get rewarded with our internal reward system: Souls.
-Souls are useful to access Luminex pro features and giveaways.
+4. Luminex Audit and Documentation.
+Lminex has conducted audits of its software systen used to mint Lunarbits and other Runes projects and such audits are available on their website and github.

 Frequently Asked Questions (FAQ)
 1. What is Rune?